davetron5000/awesomecommandlineapps.com/source/_posts/2011-12-14-methadone-the-awesome-cli-library.markdown

 ---

 I've spent the last year [writing a book][book] on building awesome command-line applications in Ruby.
-Over the course of writing it, I"ve used a lot of Ruby libraries for building command-line apps, and none of them work quite right.
-In my book, I spent significant time on [OptionParser][optparse], since it's builtin, and [GLI][gli], since I wrote it.
+Over the course of writing it, I've used a lot of Ruby libraries for building command-line apps, and none of them work quite right.
+In my book, I spent significant time on [OptionParser][optparse], since it's builtin, and [GLI][gli], since I wrote it (and since it's actually very fully-featured compare to the alternatives).

-I just finished up an appendix where I used [main][main], [thor][thor], and [trollop][trollop] to build my running examples in the book.
+I just finished up an appendix where I showed alternate implementations of the running examples using [main][main], [thor][thor], and [trollop][trollop].
 I did this for a few reasons:

 * These tools are popular, and people have asked if they'd be included
 * They are, by and large, very different from how `OptionParser` and GLI work
 * I wanted to give them a real shakedown

-I also surveyed many other tools, but, alas, I can't include everything.
-Each of these tools had common theme, which was to avoid the boilerplate of `OptionParser`, and make it really easy to parse command-line arguments.
-They all have done this at quite a large cost.
-All of them are less powerful and extensible than `OptionParser`, and only slightly more compact (or, in the case of main, way less compact).
+I also surveyed many other tools, but, alas, I couldn't include everything.
+Each of these tools have a common theme, which is to avoid the boilerplate of `OptionParser`, and make it really easy to parse command-line arguments.
+They all have done this, but at a cost.
+All of them are less powerful and extensible than `OptionParser`, and only slightly more compact (or, in the case of main, more verbose).

-Enter [methadone][methadone], which I developed while working on the book and developing my [talk][gogaruco-talk] for Golden Gate
-Ruby Conf 2011.
+Enter [methadone][methadone], which has all of `OptionParser`'s power, but the compactness of these other frameworks.

 <!-- more -->

 ## Another command-line option parser?

 Yes and no.  Methadone isn't a re-implementation of command-line option parsing.
-It's barely a DSL, making use of almost no meta-programming,, `class_eval`, or other craziness.
-It's a pure Ruby proxy to `OptionParser`, with some helper methods.
-It makes idiomatic and canonical option parsing and command-line app design as seemless as possible, but doesn't force *any* of itself one you.
+It's barely a DSL, making use of almost no meta-programming, `class_eval`, or other craziness.
+It's a plain Ruby proxy to `OptionParser`, with some helper methods.
+It makes idiomatic option parsing and command-line app design as seemless as possible, but doesn't force *any* of itself on you.
 In this post, I'll derive its syntax while showing you the basics of how to structure a simple command-line app.
 You'll have to [buy the book][book] to dig deeper{% fn_ref 1 %}.